What is it?

-Poor attachment may be a risk factor, but it doesn’t guarantee a mental health challenge or disorder will occur.
-And, good attachment may give a child protection from a mental health challenge or disorder.
-Parents can't control some of the things that cause mental health challenges or disorders.
+Poor attachment may be a risk factor, but it doesn’t guarantee a mental health challenge or illness will occur.
+And, good attachment may give a child protection from a mental health challenge or illness.
+Parents can't control some of the things that cause mental health challenges or illnesses.
 But they can provide things that promote good mental health, like a safe home, healthy relationships, good support and attachment.

 Where to from here?